Downtown-Credo/downtown-credo.github.io/_locations/north-quarter.md

   salads as well as a brunch menu!
 Open six days a week, it's a great spot to start your day, take a lunch break, or peruse for your next favorite book.
 open:
-- days: Monday – Friday
+- days: Monday – Saturday
-  hours: 7am-3pm
+  hours: 7am-6pm
-- days: Saturday
+- days: "Kitchen: Wednesday – Saturday"
-  hours: 8am-3pm
+  hours: 8am-2pm
 - days: Sunday
   hours: Closed
 phone: "(407) 519-0643"